Motor Vehicle Licensing Benefits

 They have been determined to be totally and permanently disabled under the rules of the Kentucky Retirement Systems.

-The adjustment for the 2017 and 2018 assessment years will be $37,600.
+The adjustment for the 2018 assessment year will be $37,600.
 This amount is deducted from the assessed value of the applicant’s home and property taxes are computed based upon the remaining assessment.
 The amount of the homestead exemption is recalculated every two years to adjust for inflation.

 Gather any supporting documentation

 Kentucky Military Spouses Residency Relief Act (MSRRA): (Public Law 111-97) was signed into law on Nov.
 11, 2009.
 This new law is effective for taxable year 2009.
 The MSRRA allows the same residency benefits permitted to military personnel under the Service Members Civil Relief Act (SCRA) to also apply to a military A Spouse's nonmilitary service income, under certain circumstances.

 The MSRRA prohibits a Service member's Spouse from either losing or acquiring a residence or domicile for purposes of taxation because he or she is absent or present in any U.S. tax jurisdiction solely to be with the Service member in compliance with the Service member's military orders, if the residence or domicile is the same for the Service member and the Spouse.
 The MSRRA also prohibits a Spouse's income from being considered income earned in a tax jurisdiction if the Spouse is not a resident or domiciliary of such jurisdiction when the Spouse is in that jurisdiction solely to be with a Service member serving under military orders.